 I would not recommend that you buy either of these rackets if you are a beginner.
 Instead, I would recommend that you look at a Clash 100 or Clash 108 as these rackets will be more forgiving and will help you generate more power on your shots.

-If you are an intermediate player, then I would highly recommend that you opt for the C98 over the RF97 as the RF97 is a very low powered frame and you need to have a full swing, good technique, and be able to generate your own power to be successful using it.
+If you are an intermediate player, then I would highly recommend that you opt for the Clash 98 as the RF97 is a very low-powered frame and you need to have a full swing, good technique, and be able to generate your own power to be successful using it.

 In my opinion, advanced players should be able to make either of these rackets work for them.

-However, if you have had any issues with tennis elbow then definitely go for the C98 as it is a lot less stiff than the RF97.
+However, if you have had any issues with tennis elbow then definitely go for the Clash 98 as it is a lot less stiff than the RF97.

 One Handed Backhand Players